Kansas Foster Care Payment Rates: What Foster Parents Are Paid in 2025

 The key difference: the adoption assistance subsidy is negotiated based on the child's specific needs, and the negotiation must happen before the adoption decree is finalized.
 Families often assume the subsidy will automatically match their existing foster care board rate.
 It will not unless you specifically negotiate for that amount.

 The adoption assistance subsidy is not simply a renamed foster care payment.
-It is a separate legal agreement with DCF that includes:
+It is a separate legal agreement with DCF that can include:

 - A specific monthly dollar amount